 • Forklifts are equipped with front end attachments or fork side shifters

-Consider adding optional features to increase the effectiveness of the installation.
+Consider adding optional features to increase the effectiveness of your dock leveler/dock plate installation.

 LOADING DOCK, IN.
 SERVICE PHOTOS:

 The professional technicians at Loading Dock, Inc. have wide experience in fixing worn-out and rusty dock levelers.
-To ensure that your dock levelers are in best shape; rusting should be given proper attention.
+To ensure that your dock levelers are in the best shape, rusting should be given proper attention.

-The proficient servicemen of Loading Dock, Inc. have been in the loading dock equipment service for over 3 decades.
-They have broad knowledge in providing repairs, installation and maintenance for all brands and types of dock levelers.
+The proficient servicemen of Loading Dock, Inc. have been in the loading dock equipment service for over 4 decades.
+They have broad knowledge in providing repairs, installation and maintenance for all brands and types of dock levelers (dock plates).

 We service Northern New Jersey (Bergen, Passaic, Union, Essex, Morris, Hudson, Hunterdon, Somerset county/counties), Manhattan, New York City, Brooklyn, Queens, Staten Island, Bronx, Westchester and Rockland.